 Germantown Performing Arts Center

 Venture outside of the city core to Germantown for even more unique theater options.
 The Germantown Performing Arts Center, or GPAC, is one of the finest spaces in the region to find performances of musicians, dancers, singers and actors.
-With nearly perfect acoustics, GPAC’s season is often an eclectic collection of performers, including classical, jazz, singer-songwriter, swing-revival, and kid-friendly artists.
-You can also enjoy theatre, live music, movies and more in a park-like setting at The Grove, GPAC's new outdoor event space.
+With nearly perfect acoustics, GPAC’s season is often an eclectic collection of performers, including classical, jazz, singer-songwriter, swing-revival and kid-friendly artists.
+You can also enjoy theatre, live music, movies and more in a park-like setting at The Grove, GPAC's outdoor event space.
 The Grove features a food truck area and covered bar, and can accommodate about 1,200 guests.

 Eat, Drink & Stay Nearby: